Brandon Kinder: The Right Regrets

 Brandon Kinder’s ready to release his second album, The Right Regrets.
 Again I’m finding comfort in a voice who embraces self-doubt and humility with abandon.
 It’s rare, refreshing.
 Not unlike Long Play, this album resonates as I clumsily attempt to find my way and wonder what I’ve gotten myself into.
-Listening to The Right Regrets won’t cure longings or eradicate regrets, but this album did toss a rope and offer validation – I’m not alone.
+Listening to The Right Regrets won’t cure longings or eradicate regrets, but this album did toss a rope and offer validation – I’m not the only one searching.

 With its opening, “Wasting Time”, Kinder shares his angst over leaving one place just to come to a stand-still in another.
-The song reaffirms what I’ve learned, those who seek geographical resolutions are often met with disappointment.
+The song reaffirms what I’ve learned through three international moves, those who seek geographical solutions are often met with disappointment.

-One particular song, “Somewhere Between” has Kinder reflecting on childhood, “When things were more beautiful than they were real.”
-In one line the heart breaks, and is liberated.
+One particular song, “Somewhere Between” has Kinder reflecting on childhood, “When things were more beautiful than they were true.”
+In one line the heart breaks as lyrics disperse an often cruel reality.
 Kinder’s songs can’t be easily labeled, and shouldn’t.
-Yearning, truth and humility trail his voice like a lost child (or adult) who aches to be found.
+Yearning, truth and humility trail his voice like a lost child aching to be found.

-The Right Regrets doesn’t provide the casual listener with visions of white clouds drifting amist pale blue skies with splashes of pink and crimson.
-Rather it embodies a murky night filled with questions and uncontrollable variables.
-But optimism can be found.
-Intermittently a determined faith rises and blindly dances between lyrics and melodies leaving no doubt, stars are believed to be on the horizon.
+The Right Regrets doesn’t provide the casual listener with visions of rococo clouds drifting amidst pale blue skies with splashes of pink and crimson.
+Rather it embodies murky nights filled with questions and uncontrollable variables.
+But optimism can be heard.
+Intermittently a determined faith rises and blindly dances between lyrics and melodies leaving no doubt, there is hope.

-And just as you’ve inhaled the album’s bewitching conclusion, “Smoke”, you languidly exhale the opaque plumes skyward, allowing your eyes clarity to see truth; a life’s regrets and longings offer motivation, redemption and the possibility of salvation.
+And just as you’ve inhaled the album’s bewitching conclusion, “Smoke”, you languidly exhale the opaque plumes skyward, allowing clarity to see truth; a life’s regrets and longings offer motivation along with possibilities for redemption and salvation.
 Some regrets may lead to the right path.
-The Right Regrets, even….
+The Right Regrets, even.